isayed/Semantic-UIPinegrowPlugin/README.md

 This is a plugin for [Pinegrow Web Designer](http://pinegrow.com) to support Semantic-UI framework.

-Pinegrow Web Deisnger is an app for visually designing and editing web applications.
+Pinegrow Web Designer is an app for visually designing and editing web applications.